tmichoel/causal-inference-short-course/README.md

 Follow the instructions on the [MIT Introduction to Computational Thinking course](https://computationalthinking.mit.edu/Fall23/installation/) to install [Julia][1] and [Pluto][3].
 Optionally create an account on [JuliaHUb](https://juliahub.com/) if you want to explore a cloud-based [Julia][1] platform.

-The repository code base uses the [Julia Language](https://julialang.org/) and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
+The repository code base uses [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named

 > causal-inference-short-course